 The Data Collection AF is instantiated inside the 5GMS AF.
 This provides the function for:

+Provisioning of UE data collection and reporting for 5GMS at reference point R1 and/or M1 (see discussion in section 3.1).

-Receiving direct 5GMS metrics reports and consumption reports at reference point R2.
+Receiving direct 5GMS metrics reports and consumption reports at reference point R2 and/or M5 (see discussion in section 3.2).

-Receiving indirect 5GMS consumption reports at reference point R1.
+Receiving indirect 5GMS consumption reports at reference point R3.

-Receiving 5GMS access logs from the 5GMS AS at reference point R3.
+Receiving 5GMS access logs from the 5GMS AS at reference point R4 (see discussion in section 3.3).

 Collating information on the use of 5GMS dynamic policies and network assistance from the 5GMS AF via an internal interface.